ebd622/az204/3_security/identities/README.md

 But we still have a challenge to store identity credentials in a configuration file, the same as in the Scenatio1.

 ### Scenario 3: Use Azure AD Managed Identity

+#### Key service characteristic

+* Credential are moved out of application code (out of config-files);
+* Identity created and tied with resource lifecycle (i.e. when you delete a resource - an identity will be also deleted);
+* One click/command to set up with no additional cost;
+* Managed Identity are Service Principals of spacial type